Today, October 31, is not just Halloween but also Magic Day 2017.

 Say it three times and when you are finished light a pink candle or incense.

-5. To get someone to call you
+Irish spell to get someone to call you

 Take a piece of parchment or fine quality writing paper and inscribe the name of the target.
 Write it in a circle twice, so the ends meet.
 As you do this, concentrate on the person's face and your desire for them to call you.
 Then, while still concentrating, put a needle through the center of the circle created by the name.
 Place the charm by the phone.